PULPIT TODAY SERMON

 (Illustration) There is an interesting and factual story told of buzzards.
 These are the giant-feathered fowls serving as nature’s cleanup crew; environmentalists of a sort.
 When these vultures are placed in a cage 8’ square, with the top completely open, they cannot escape!
 They remain imprisoned to their surroundings.
 These vultures need 10’ to 12’ to sprint to their takeoff.
 And without that takeoff space they remain captive for life.
 Additionally, the nocturnal cave-bat cannot take flight from level ground.
 It needs uneven ground or slight elevation to thrust itself into the air.
 Further, bumblebees cannot escape from a long-neck bottle.
 They are unable to lift their eyes and see an escape hatch.

-In many ways man resembles these creatures.
+In many ways we resemble those creatures.
 We struggle tirelessly to escape the constraints of sin and temptation.
 Unfortunately, we aren’t always able to break free because we’re employing the methods of man without soliciting the help of God.
 Here’s what we must understand: Deliverance from our sins does not involve our vain attempts to GET OUT.
 We are powerless against some sins.
 Deliverance from our sins involves us LOOKING UP.
 We must look up to Jesus Christ, who offers freedom from all bondage!
-He is waiting to deliver you.
+And his love and compassion are waiting to set you free.